stm32duino/X-NUCLEO-IKS02A1/README.md

 # X-NUCLEO-IKS02A1
-The X-NUCLEO-IKS02A1 is a motion MEMS and environmental sensor expansion board for the STM32 Nucleo.
+The X-NUCLEO-IKS02A1 is a motion MEMS and audio sensor expansion board for the STM32 Nucleo.

 It is equipped with Arduino UNO R3 connector layout, and is designed around the ISM330DHCX 3D accelerometer and 3D gyroscope, the IIS2DLPC 3D accelerometer, the IIS2MDC 3D magnetometer, the IMP34DT05 digital microphone.